Person having ordinary skill in the art: European Patent Convention

 The European Patent Office provides guidelines that set forth some of the skilled person's capabilities.

 A related concept is the "business person", who is also a notional person.
 It is used at the EPO when assessing inventive step of an invention involving both technical and non-technical elements.
 The business person "represents an abstraction or shorthand for a separation of business considerations from technical".

 United States

 A person having ordinary skill in the art is a legal fiction first codified in the Patent Act of 1952.
 The PHOSITA is a test of "obviousness" which is one of the largest gray areas in patent law.
+The concept was carried over into the Leahy–Smith America Invents Act:

 The PHOSITA appears again in slightly different words in the provision requiring a proper disclosure:

 Comparison

 Quite similar to the logic of "reasonable person" used in the common law of torts as a test of negligence, the PHOSITA is a hypothetical individual, neither a genius nor a layperson, created in the mind of a patent examiner or the jury to see if a claimed invention is too obvious to be patented.